jimmybigcommerce/wpdotenv/README.md

 ## Features:

-* Configure Wordpress with .env files
+* Configure Wordpress with .env files and/or system environment variables
 * Installable via Composer
 * Universal wp-config.php which can be safely committed
 * Allows extended configuration for themes, plugins and custom code